teaching-data-science/intro2ml/chapters/chapter06.md

   </h2>
   <p class="index-module-chapter-desc-de526628">
-  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter06-02-forests-introduction"> The introduction of random forests proper was first made in a paper by Leo Breiman.
-This chapter investigates the modern practice of random forests, which exploits out-of-bag error as an estimate of the generalization error and measures variable importance through permutation.</a>
+  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter06-02-forests-introduction"> In this Section we investigate random forests, a modification of bagging for trees.
+We illustrate the effect of the ensemble size and show how to compute out-of-bag error estimates.</a>
   </p>
 </section>